jstrobaek/gml-qiime2-pipeline/README.md

 ## Disclaimer

-All documentation and scripts in this repository was produced during a 15cr educational project, performed during a M.Sc. in bioinformatics, at Lund University, Sweden.
+All documentation and scripts in this repository was produced during a [15cr educational project](https://www.lunduniversity.lu.se/lubas/i-uoh-lu-BINP37), performed during the [M.Sc. in bioinformatics](https://www.lunduniversity.lu.se/lubas/i-uoh-lu-NABIF) at [Lund University](https://www.lunduniversity.lu.se/), Sweden.
 The main purpose of the content within is therefor to display the results of the aforementioned project, for educational purposes.

 ## Overview